 African wildlife photography hide trip @ Zimanga Private Game Reserve

 Join me for a photographic safari tour with a difference, designed specifically to get you the best photographs of Africa’s wildlife, up close and personal at Zimanga Private Game Reserve.
-We will have exclusive access to the whole 6000 hectare reserve in South Africa and will spend 10 days photographing a diverse range of wildlife on a safari uniquely combining photographic hides with game drives.
+We will have access to the whole 6000 hectare reserve in South Africa and will spend 10 days photographing a diverse range of wildlife on a safari uniquely combining photographic hides with game drives.

 This trip presents the opportunity to photograph from 6-7 amazing hides, purpose built with photography in mind (see below for more details):